 Two main benefits of ebooks (versus white papers) are that they’re interactive and actionable. eBooks often provide readers with concrete steps they can take to solve a specific problem, and are typically geared at readers who would benefit from a more general overview of the subject rather than a deep dive.

 Learn how to write an ebook title that lands sales.

 Content strategy for different stages of the buyer’s journey

-When you’re trying to decide between creating a white paper vs ebook, you need to evaluate which one performs better at the various stages of the buyer’s journey: awareness, consideration or decision.
-Choose carefully because your goal with the content is to progress the reader to the next stage of the journey.
+When you’re trying to decide between creating a ebook vs white paper, you need to evaluate which one performs better at the various stages of the buyer’s journey: awareness, consideration or decision.
+Choose an ebook or white paper carefully because your goal with the content is to progress the reader to the next stage of the journey.

-In contrast, ebooks tend to perform better at the “awareness” stage because they appeal to wider groups with general, rather than specific, knowledge of a subject.
+In contrast to white papers, ebooks tend to perform better at the “awareness” stage because they appeal to wider groups with general, rather than specific, knowledge of a subject.
 This makes ebooks an ideal choice for marketing to people who know they’re facing a challenge but don’t yet have a clear idea of the solution.

-Now that you know the difference between a white paper vs ebook, you may need an extra set of hands to help you produce your next marketing tool.
-Learn more about Uplift Content’s expertise in helping SaaS companies generate leads with well-written, informative and actionable white papers and ebooks.
+Do you need an extra set of hands to help you produce your next white paper?
+Learn more about Uplift Content’s expertise in helping SaaS companies generate leads with well-written, informative and actionable white papers.